-Antique shutters brought much needed color and texture to the dining room.
+Antique shutters bring much needed color and texture to the dining room.

-Three years ago, Jane gave a tour of my Alabama Stone Cottage.
-Several rooms have been tweaked since then – accessories from antiquing and traveling have been added, upholstered pieces moved and artwork shifted.
-I’ve always had a thing for painted pieces, and when the paint is chipped, it’s even better.
-I snapped up a pair of antique shutters painted a color similar to our French Gray island knowing they would be perfect in the dining room [before photo, below].
-The shutters also bring out the green in the soumak rug.
+Three years ago, Jane posted a tour of my Alabama Stone Cottage.
+Several rooms have been tweaked since then.
+I’ve added accessories from antiquing and traveling, moved upholstered pieces and shifted some artwork I’ve always had a thing for painted pieces, and when the paint is chipped, I like it even better.
+So I snapped up a pair of vintage painted shutters since their greenish-gray color was similar to our French Gray Island Kitchen knowing they would be perfect in the dining room.
+Here’s the new look for the dining room [top].
+The “before” photo of the dining room is below.
+The shutters also help bring out the green in the Soumak rug.

 For more shutter ideas, see Repurposing Vintage Wooden Shutters.

 Copy and Paste the Link to Quick Share this Post: http://bit.ly/16B5yCn

 Your DR is beautiful!
 I don’t think I have ever seen chairs exactly like that but I love them.

 I love the shutters but I love your dining set vey much…ChristIne